apache/accumulo-website/_docs-2-0/administration/kerberos.md

 #### Configuration

-The second thing clients need to do is to to configure kerberos when an Accumulo Connector is created.
+The second thing clients need to do is to configure kerberos when an Accumulo Connector is created.
 This can be done using Connector builder methods or by setting the properties below in `accumulo-client.properties` which can be provided to Accumulo utilities using the `--config-file` command line option.